Member, Board of Directors

 I am a retired scientist with the U.S. Geological Survey and I continue to pursue my vocation and avocation in environmental science as a scientist emeritus working with local federal offices and private efforts to research and protect endangered species and teach at local schools and institutions about conservation.
 When I moved to North Carolina from Washington DC about 5 years ago I did not realize that human rights, and the rights and welfare of THE LGBTQ community, were also endangered in this state, and now, our nation.
 Just as diversity in the natural world supports and sustains a complex world in the face of change, diversity in the human world strengthens us and enriches our lives; it opens our eyes to the new and the possible.
 I want to be part of the effort to protect that diversity and the dignity OF all people.
 Blue Ridge Pride gives me the opportunity to combine my professional skills and my passion for justice to promote equality for all.

 Butch Thompson joined the Blue Ridge Pride Board of Directors in January 2019.
 Butch lives in West Asheville where he settled 4 years ago.
-He currently serves as Board of Directors President for Asheville Gay Men’s Chorus and sings in the chorus.
-His other volunteer work includes Loving Food Resources and butchOUT.
+He currently serves as Executive Director for Asheville Gay Men’s Chorus.
+He is the founder of butchOUT, a local non-profit organization.

 Butch spent most of his career in Atlanta, Georgia working for numerous HIV/AIDS organizations including AIDS Survival Project, AIDS Alliance for Faith and Health and Emory University.
 Starting as a fundraiser Butch soon realized his passion for program development.
 He built a Peer Counseling program which became utilized in many organizations in Atlanta.
 He helped found beautyAID, an Atlanta fundraiser for AIDS organizations.
 After 26 years Butch retired to Ft.
 Lauderdale where he volunteered for Poverello, an HIV/AIDS food pantry and initiated the formation of the Live Well Center.